Thiago099/Veitch-Karnaugh-AI/README.md

 # Veitch Karnaugh AI

+This project have exponencial computational cost
 This is an boolean algebra based AI model, made using the Veitch Karnaugh map.
-It only works with zeros and ones, but it is much faster than neural networks both for running and for training
+It only works with zeros and ones

 ## Example